minghai/MikuMikuSequencer/README.md

   * Test play.
 It will start playing from the notes on the current screen to the end of the score.

-If you octave up or down a note, the note might just move up or down if it can in the score area.
+If you octave up or down a note, the note might just move up or down if it can be in the score area.
+Else, +/- num appears on the right shoulder of the note.

 Lyrics